BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/README.md

 # Jupyter Notebooks using<br/> the British Library’s Digital Collections & Data

-A [Jupyter Notebook](https://www.youtube.com/watch?v=HW29067qVWk) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text (more info: https://jupyter.org/).
+A [Jupyter Notebook](https://www.youtube.com/watch?v=HW29067qVWk) (https://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

 A list of Jupyter Notebook' projects using BL's digital collections / data is available below: